Anthony-Verdon/dungeonGenerator/README.md

 ## need to do
 - check if pre-filled map is fine
-- make the UI better for this option

 ## possibilities to add
 - resize tilesize to 16x16 even if it's not the original size